 When visiting with Mary Kaye, it’s immediately evident she loves being a mom and it truly is her greatest joy and life’s work.
-Even through being the First Lady of Utah, living in Taiwan, and supporting her husband running for the President in 2012, Mary Kaye Huntsman has been all about her kids.
-She has had four children get married, two sons graduate from the Naval Academy, and one grandchild born.
-She is loving this phase in life and is always on the go with her kids.
+Even through being the First Lady of Utah, living in Taiwan, and supporting her husband running for President in 2012 and for Governor of Utah in 2020, Mary Kaye Huntsman has been all about her kids.
+She is loving this phase in life and is always on the go with her kids and grandchildren.

 All of her children are successful adults with an amazing work ethic and a desire to give back.
 I asked how they were able to instill that in their children.
 She said Jon has always been a hard worker.
 When he was 10-years-old, Jon ran a lawn-mowing business.
 When they were in high school, Jon and Mary Kaye both worked at Marie Calendars restaurant.
 Jon worked as the dishwasher and she was the salad girl.